quantum-engineering-polito/CourseNotes/content/Fundamentals of TP/05_Silicon Oxidation/Silicon Oxidation.md

 >[!warning] Oxidation occurs at the interface, not on top of the oxide

 This is because the oxidant molecules have to diffuse through the already formed oxide, reach the pure silicon and oxidize it; on the surface of the $SiO_{2}$ there is no $Si$ to oxidize.
-For this reason the growth rate will become slower and slower with time.
+For this reason the growth rate will become **slower and slower with time**.

 As stated [[#Surface behavior|before]], the surface orientation of the $Si$ substrate will affect the oxidation time: 111 silicon will oxidize 1.7 times faster compared to 100.